Corporate Governance in Chile

 It is important to note that powers can be granted in many different forms, such as empowering a person individually, two people to act jointly, or empowering two people to act interchangeably.
 Furthermore, you can empower a person to act individually but when a specific operation exceeds “x” amount of dollars, you can force him/her to act jointly with another person, who will normally hold a position of higher authority.

-- As mentioned, we recommend putting in place an Administrator and over a Board of Directors, unless absolutely required.
-This is only because we prefer to keep things simple whenever possible.
-There are times, such as a joint venture, when a Board of Directors is needed.
+- As mentioned, we recommend putting in place an Administrator and not a Board of Directors, unless absolutely required.
+This is only because we prefer to keep things simple when possible.
+Depending on the circumstances, it might not be possible.

 - We recommend putting in place a check and balance system.
-For most clients, Harris Gomez Group will act as the legal representative and then a General Manager with limited powers.
+For most clients, Harris Gomez Group will act as the legal representative.

-- We then provide enough powers to the managers that allow them to complete day-to-day activities but with certain limitations related to banking powers and commercial contractual matters.
+- As the legal representative, we provide powers to the managers that allow them to complete day-to-day activities but with certain limitation related to banking powers and commercial contractual matters.

 Harris Gomez Group is accustomed to assisting companies with organizing their power structures to minimize the risk of individual employees abusing their powers while ensuring the company can operate smoothly and efficiently.